SegersIan/knowledge-base/content/cybersecurity/wireless-and-mobile-security.md

 ### Radio Frequency Identification (RFID)
 * Tags are either
   * `active`: Powered themselves and always emits signals to be read by a reader
-  * `semie-active`: Powered themselves, but emit signals when the reader asks for it
+  * `semi-active`: Powered themselves, but emit signals when the reader asks for it
   * `passive`: entirely powered by the reader.
 * *Frequencey Ranges*
   * `low` - short-range, low-power (touch field)